EldinVeliji/stArticle/README.md

 # stArticle
+This mini project was made for assignment in [BONEVET](https://www.bonevet.org/), class of python 2020

+#About the page

-This is a small blogging page that lets you to write articles with your friends or whoever you want
+This is a small blogging page that lets you to write articles with your friends or whoever you want, it has a registration form because you need one for creating articles.
+It also has an active COVID-19 tracker so you will always be up to date

 # Requirements